hidro-iri/Borinot/operation/4_flight_procedure.md

 2. **GoTo command**

-This section allows you to sens waypoints to the controller.
+This section allows you to send waypoints to the controller.
 Follow these steps:
-  - Enter desired XYZ and Yaw for the opse of the base, and j0, j1 for the arm angles.
+  - Enter desired XYZ and Yaw for the pose of the base, and j0, j1 for the arm angles.
-  - Enter the time in milliseconds
+  - Enter the travel time in milliseconds
   - Press ENTER or click 'Send command'

 3. **Trajectory command**